SOMD CEI Mini Grants

 1. Proposal.
 A 300- to 500-word statement that that clearly explains (1) the nature of the proposed project, (2) the goals of the proposed project, and (3) how the project furthers the diversity goals of the SOMD and the university.

 2. Proposed budget.
 A detailed budget outlining how much money you are requesting and how the funds will be spent.
 Please indicate any additional sources of funding for the project.
-Note: $5000 in mini grants will be awarded over the course of the academic year.
-Proposals should range between roughly $250 and $1500.
+Note: $5000 in faculty and staff mini grants will be awarded over the course of the academic year.
+It is recommended that projects range roughly between $250 and $1500. $2000 in student mini grants will be awarded over the course of the academic year.
+Proposals should range between roughly $250 and $1000.

 3. Supporting material (optional).
 The committee welcomes, but does not require, supporting materials that help to clarify your project.
 Applicants may create a document that contains URL links to available files such as articles, audio recordings, videos, websites, or other relevant material; alternatively, applicants may upload PDF files of materials.